mmshabab90/footballscoreboardsimulation/README.md

 # Overview of the project
 The project is a demo application created with react and material ui.
-It simulates a live football world cup match for the following countries:
+It simulates a live football world cup match for the following countries: \
-Mexico - Canada
+Mexico - Canada \
-Spain - Brazil
+Spain - Brazil \
-Germany - France
+Germany - France \
-Uruguay - Italy
+Uruguay - Italy \
-Argentina - Australia
+Argentina - Australia \

+## Summary
 Each game starts with 0-0 in the scoreboard.\
 Once the game finishes, the leaderboard is updated with the final score in the game summary.\
 Next game is started after 15 seconds interval.\